rclanan/rclanan.github.io/support/index.md

 share: false
 ---

-Found one of my articles or screencast useful?
+Found one of my articles or screencasts useful?
 If you feel inclined, here's how you can thank me.

 ## Follow Me